Aqcurate/lsb-steganography/README.md

            The images should be the same dimensions.
            (The program only takes the overlapping dimensions.)

+     Encoding example: The goal is to insert 'topsecret.jpg' into the image 'cover.png' Type the following command: './steglsb -e cover.png topsecret.jpg output.png' The program will ask you to input the desired amount of Least Significant Bits, enter an integer between 1 and 8
+                       The program will run and create the file 'output.png' which will look like 'cover.png' It will have topsecret.jpg hidden inside of it.

 ##### Decoding:
     Usage: steglsb -d [encoded_image] [output_image_name]

     Notes: The images need to have a file extension [.jpg/.png].

+    Decoding example: The goal is to find a secret image in sststeg.png (It is possible to reverse our previously created 'output.png' this way)
+                      Type the following command: './steglsb -d sststeg.png secret.png' The program will ask to input a desired amount of Least Sgnificant Bits, enter an integer between 1 and 8 (Trial and error, different images use different amounts of LSB) The example image 'sststeg.png' is hidden in 2 LSB.
+                      The program will run, and a 'secret.png' file will be created wich will contain the secret image.

 ## Dependencies